cbrossar/Remesh/README.md

 ### Design Decisions
 - I decided that the Search Messages functionality should search within a conversation
-- I decided to ignore the time inputs through the GUI.
-I thought it was unnecessary.
+- I decided to ignore the create time inputs through the GUI.
+You can still input create times via the api
-As seen in the backend tests, you can still create objects with custom create datetimes